All the monitored Cinegy Capture Engines are displayed here in thumbnails representation. The video is updated in real time:

 Each VU meter shows peak and integrated audio levels in the dB scale as the master output for all the enabled audio channels mixed together.

 There is an individual speaker button below each audio scale.
-The speaker buttons allow user to mute the corresponding audio channels.
+The speaker buttons allow a user to mute the corresponding audio channels.

 To mute the audio, press the speaker button.